MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/see-a-list-of-audio-conferencing-numbers.md

   - [Six raisons d'utiliser Windows PowerShell pour gérer Office 365 ](https://go.microsoft.com/fwlink/?LinkId=525142)

-- Windows PowerShell offre de nombreux avantages de vitesse, de simplicité et de productivité, plutôt seulement le centre d’administration d’Office 365, par exemple lorsque vous devez apporter des modifications de paramètre pour de nombreux utilisateurs en même temps.
+- Windows PowerShell has many advantages in speed, simplicity, and productivity over only using the Office 365 admin center, such as when you are making setting changes for many users at one time.
 Découvrez ces avantages dans les rubriques suivantes :

   - [Présentation de Windows PowerShell et Skype Entreprise Online](https://go.microsoft.com/fwlink/?LinkId=525039)